mimani68/elk-lambda-query/README.md

 sam local start-api
 ```

-If the previous command ran successfully you should now be able to hit the following local endpoint to invoke your function `http://localhost:3000/elk`
+If the previous command ran successfully you should now be able to hit the following local endpoint to invoke your function `http://localhost:3000/query` or `http://localhost:3000/update`

 **SAM CLI** is used to emulate both Lambda and API Gateway locally and uses our `template.yaml` to understand how to bootstrap this environment (runtime, where the source code is, etc.) - The following excerpt is what the CLI will read in order to initialize an API and its routes: